harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 .. note::

-    The ChatMax binaries **should** work on most Linux machines; however, the course staff will only support the course VM, and you are solely responsible for making sure your code passes Travis tests.
+    The ChatMax binaries **should** work on most Linux machines; however, the course staff will only support the AWS instance or the course VM, and you are solely responsible for making sure your code passes automated tests.

 .. tip::